systematic-magic/AgingPubMed/research_papers_html.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Supplementary materials, figures, tables, etc. are kept as separate downloads in HTML.
 When possible, a single file is used for each, but it is OK if tables and figures appear in separate files (regardless of size). |br|
-Supplementary references should be kept inside the file that they are cited in.
-If they are being cited in more than one file, then they should be kept in their own file that’s named “:ref:`Supplementary References<suppl_refs_title_html_research_papers>`”.
+Supplementary references should be kept in the file that they are being called out in.
+If they are being called out in more than one file, then they should be kept in their own file that’s named “:ref:`Supplementary References<suppl_refs_title_html_research_papers>`”.

 .. image:: /_static/suppl_kept_separate_dl.png
   	:alt: Supplementary Materials are kept separate